This article contains a writeup for the retired Hack The Box Weak RSA challenge.

 dCode’s prime factor decomposition

-and get the following two prime numbers for p
+and receive the following two prime numbers for p

 and q